Shandong Peninsula: History

 In the Paleolithic, the Shandong Peninsula area was covered by forest.
 In the Neolithic, about 7,000 years ago, a large number of Dongyi people inhabited the peninsula.
-The peninsula later belonged to the Shang dynasty.
-The State of Qi built the Great Wall of Qi, which is partially on the peninsula.
+The Dongyi had their own kingdom called the State of Lai.
+The peninsula later belonged to the State of Qi.
+The Qi built the Great Wall of Qi, which is partially on the peninsula.
+During the Han dynasty, the peninsula belonged to the semi-independent feudatory Jiaodong Kingdom.

 The Kiautschou Bay Leased Territory was a leased territory of the German Empire from 1898 to 1914 located around Jiaozhou Bay, where the village of Qingdao (Tsingtao) developed into a major seaport.

 Japan seized the territory from Germany in 1914 in the First World War.
 In the 1919 Treaty of Versailles, Germany lost Qingdao and its sphere of influence in Shandong.
 Instead of restoring Chinese sovereignty over the area, the treaty transferred the leased territory to the Empire of Japan.
-This resulted in popular dissatisfaction with the outcome, known as the Shandong Problem, and led to the May Fourth Movement.
+This resulted in popular dissatisfaction in China with the outcome, known as the Shandong Problem, and led to the May Fourth Movement.
 Eventually, Shandong was reverted to Chinese control in 1922 after mediation by the United States during the Washington Naval Conference.
 However, Japan retained economic influence in the area.